 - Teaching-based questions: Interviewers will want to get to the heart of the experiences you have had working with students as well as what you have done in the past that makes you think you’ll be successful in a teaching role.
-A couple questions to consider include:
+A couple of questions to consider:

 - What experiences have provided you a foundation to work with students from a range of personal and cultural backgrounds?

 - Is there a time when you’ve had to help someone learn something new?
 What was most challenging?

 - Specific location-based questions: Community is such an important aspect of the Teacher Residency and to education, in general.
 Interviewers want to know that you have been thoughtful about their district or charter school.
 You should prepare for the following questions: